SawshaDev/oxygen/README.md

 Official repository of the bot we all need to breath, oxygen!

 # Contributing,
-If you want to contribute or report issues, etc
+If you want to contribute or report issues, etc <br>
-Go ahead and open a pull request! i dont mind. do it. i dare you. pussy.
+Go ahead and open a pull request! <br>
+i dont mind. do it. i dare you. pussy.

 # Support